realmacsoftware/RMConnecter/README.md

 Connecter is an OS X app to help you interact with iTunes Connect’s Transporter binary, which allows you to interact with app metadata in iTunes Connect.
 If you’ve got Xcode installed, you’re all sorted and ready to use this with your Apple ID and password.

 Connecter is a work-in-progress, built quickly to allow us to improve our own iTunes Connect workflow.
-For the more seasoned developers amongst us, you can probably tell that the codebase was written in a morning by a Product Manager :-).
+For the more seasoned developers amongst us, looking back at the commit history you can probably tell that the codebase was written in a morning by a Product Manager :-).

 We’re open-sourcing it because we think it might be useful to other iOS and OS X developers, and because as we add more features to the app it’ll save you time.

 If you’ve got any feedback, feel free to open an Issue, submit a Pull Request or contact me on Twitter ([@nikf](https://twitter.com/nikf)).
+Thanks to [Damien DeVille](https://twitter.com/damiendeville) for the code review.

 ## Points of Interest